NataliaLKB/learn-git-basics/README.md

 <a id="introduction" name="introduction"></a>
 # Introduction

-This introduction to Git is aimed at first week students of [Founders & Coders](http://foundersandcoders.org/) 8 week coding academy.
+The introduction to Git is aimed at the first week of the full time Founders & Coders course, or to those just starting out with git.
 The hope is that this introduction will cover all you need to know to start collaborating on code with your fellow teammates.

 <a id="terminology" name="terminology"></a>